ThreatConnect-Inc/threatconnect-developer-docs/docs/trademarks.rst

 -  Paw™ is a trademark of Paw, Inc.
 -  Postman® is a registered trademark of Postman, Inc.
 -  Python® is a registered trademark of the Python Software Foundation.
--  RiskIQ® and Windows® are registered trademarks of Microsoft Corporation.
+-  Microsoft®, RiskIQ®, and Windows® are registered trademarks of Microsoft Corporation.
 - Security Assertion Markup Language™ and SAML™ are trademarks of OASIS, the open standards consortium where the SAML specification is owned and developed.
 SAML is a copyrighted © work of OASIS Open.
 All rights reserved.
 -  Shodan® is a registered trademark of Shodan.
 -  Swagger™ is a trademark of Smartbear Software, Inc.